Allstate beats expectations, ready for Sandy claims

-Home and auto insurer Allstate Corp (ALL.N) reported a larger profit for the third quarter on a decline in disaster losses and improving margins, as its chief executive said storm Sandy would not materially affect the company's overall financial condition.
+Home and auto insurer Allstate Corp (ALL.N) reported a larger profit for the third quarter on a decline in disaster losses and improving margins, as its chief executive said storm Sandy would not materially affect results this quarter.

 Allstate, one of the biggest insurers in the northeastern United States, is considered one of the most exposed companies to insured losses from Sandy, which some estimate to be as much as $15 billion.

-Analysts expect that most insurers will be easily able to handle claims from Sandy because disaster losses are down sharply this year, giving them extra leeway.
+Analysts expect that most insurers will be easily able to handle claims from Sandy because disaster losses are down sharply this year, leaving them extra capacity.

 Allstate reported a net profit of $723 million, or $1.48 per share, compared with a year-earlier profit of $175 million or 34 cents per share.